Mjrovai/UNIFEI-IESTI01-TinyML-2023.1/README.md

 <hr>

 ## Relevance of TinyML Learning
 Microcontrollers (MCUs) are affordable electronic components, usually with only a few kilobytes of RAM, and designed to consume minimal power.
-Currently, MCUs are embedded in nearly all residential, medical, automotive, or industrial devices.
+MCUs are embedded in nearly all residential, medical, automotive, or industrial devices.
 It's estimated that over 40 billion microcontrollers are sold annually, and probably hundreds of billions are currently in service.
 However, interestingly, these devices often need to receive the proper attention, as they are frequently used merely as replacements for the functionalities that older electromechanical systems used to perform in cars, washing machines, or remote controls.

 More recently, with the advent of the Internet of Things (IoT), a significant portion of these MCUs has started generating "quintillions" of data, much of which goes unused due to the high cost and complexity of transmission (bandwidth and latency).